Brendan Eich, a programmer who

 etc.

-The Critical Rendering Path
+The Critical Rendering Path is the sequence of

 steps the

-goes through to convert
+browser goes through to convert

 and JavaScript

-into pixels on the screen
+into pixels on the screen.

 Optimizing the critical rendering

-path
+path optimizes

-render performance
+render performance.

-, the CSS Object Model
+It includes the DOM, the CSS Object Model

-), render
+(CSSOM), render

-In order for the browser
+In order for the browser to render

-content on the page
+content on the page, it

 has to go